PressClub USA · Article.

 - Since 2018, the Remote Software Upgrade has enabled BMW drivers with compatible vehicles to keep their vehicle up to date with the latest software, just like with a smartphone.
 The new functions can be downloaded and installed over-the-air.
 This is particularly convenient and extremely fast: even for extensive upgrades, hardly more than 20 minutes of installation time is required.

 2. Digital personalization with functions on demand.

 Flexible offers, available immediately, simple to book and easy to use.

 BMW sees the car as a digital platform.
 More than two decades ago, BMW ConnectedDrive paved the way to more individual mobility.
 Since then, the company has been enabling its customers to benefit from the rapid technological development at any time with the continuously added digital services.
-With Remote Software Upgrade, BMW has created the technical basis for keeping vehicles up to date, adding or booking additional vehicle functions, and installing them quickly and easily over the air.
+With Remote Software Upgrade, BMW has created the technical basis for keeping vehicles up to date, adding additional vehicle functions, and installing them quickly and easily over the air.

 The introduction of the BMW iNext will further expand the opportunities for personalization.

 The new cloud-based navigation promises relaxed driving and safe arrival.